fbpx

 Barriletes Gigantes in Guatemala.

 Some of these brightly colored hand-crafted kites are more than 65 feet wide!
-The kites are made with bamboo, cloth, and paper, and are hand-painted by groups of young people months before the celebration begins.
+Groups of young people make the kites with bamboo, cloth, and paper, and hand-paint them months before the celebration begins.

 The kite festival is just one part of the celebration of the dead in Guatemala, families also spend the day at the cemeteries cleaning gravestones, and leaving flowers and brightly colored wreaths to honor the dead while enjoying a meal together.